horizonfleet/horizonfleet.github.io/public/backend/README.md

     EA_gbt = GBTRegressor(labelCol="label", featuresCol="features")

 The GBT-Algorithm was challenged against LSTM-Networks, which held the potential to make better use of Time Series Data.
 However, while the data is available in time series format, the prediction is a regression task and heavily profits from the ability of GBT to learn different patterns in data.
 Unfortunately the LSTM, implemented with Keras and Tensoflow as Backend, was not able to achieve better results than the sequentially growing decision trees.
 In the next iteration of the data science process, it could be tried to predict the delay using a multi model or multi input model approach with LSTM's and dense networks, concatenating several input streams with different dimensionality.
 This would not only process time-series, but also one-dimensional master data, which turned out to be a good predictor with the GBT.
-Anyway, the LSTM code can be found in /Backend/batchlayer/NN_Test.py.
+Anyway, the LSTM code can be found [here](https://github.com/horizonfleet/Horizon/blob/master/Backend/batch_layer/NN_Test.py).

-For both models, hyperparameters were optimized with the help of a Grid Search.
+For both models, the hyperparameters were optimized with the help of a Grid Search.
 The grid could be extended by further variables if better results are required, it is however more likely that training data amounts and data preparation play a bigger role in the quality of the models.

     EA_paramGrid = ParamGridBuilder() \
             .addGrid(EA_gbt.maxDepth, [3, 5, 7]) \